Lazy-Solutions/AdvancedSceneManager/patches/readme.md

 - Fixed duplicate "Open collection when SceneAsset opened" setting.
 - Fixed duplicate scene hierarchy indicators.

+#### 12-19-2022
+- Changed link in top right menu to view patches, so that it is always visible, instead of only when a patch is found.
+- Fixed patch check being stuck on a specific commit, and as a result, not finding new patches.

-Please note that the Advanced Scene Manager defaults dynamic collection is only added for new profiles.
+> Please note that the Advanced Scene Manager defaults dynamic collection is only added for new profiles.
 To add it to existing profiles please add the following path as a dynamic collection:
 "Assets/AdvancedSceneManager/System/Defaults" (if you've moved asm folder, change path accordingly)

-Note: Some users seem to have an issue where importing patch will just present message that all files are already in project.
-I've no clue why this happens, I'm looking into it, but as a workaround, you may delete asm, import asm from asset store, then import patch, this time it should work.

 ## Patches for Advanced Scene Manager